A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Problem Formulation

 \section{Problem Formulation}

 A formal model for ad hoc teamwork must achieve two requirements.
 First, the model must formalise the interaction between agents and the effects these interactions have towards the information perceived by the \textit{learner}.
-Second, these models must represent the absence of knowledge regarding teammates' decision making process.
+Second, these models must represent the absence of knowledge regarding teammates' decision-making process.

 The \acf{SBG} model~\citep{albrecht2016belief} fulfils the aforementioned requirements by combining the Stochastic Game~\citep{shapleyStochasticGames1953} and Bayesian Game model~\citep{harsanyiGamesIncompleteInformation1967}.
 Using the formalism defined in Stochastic Games, \ac{SBG} formally models the effects of the agents' joint actions on the learner's observed states and rewards.
 At the same time, \ac{SBG} adopts the concept of \textit{types} from Bayesian Games to encapsulate the set of unknown information regarding teammates' decision making process.

-While \acp{SBG} adequately formalise ad hoc teamwork where teams sizes are fixed, they are insufficient for \emph{open} ad hoc teamwork due to their inability to formalise changing number of teammates.
+While \acp{SBG} adequately formalise ad hoc teamwork where team sizes are fixed, they are insufficient for \emph{open} ad hoc teamwork due to their inability to formalise the changing number of teammates.
 To address the limitations of the SBG model as a formal definition of open ad hoc teamwork, we introduce the \ac{OSBG} model.
 OSBG extends the \ac{SBG} model to open environments by adding components that formalise the changing number of teammates.
 Additionally, we present an extension of \acp{OSBG}, that formalises the ad hoc teamwork problem under partial observability, the \ac{PO-OSBG} model.
 We introduce the \ac{OSBG} model in Section~\ref{sec:OSBG}, and in Section~\ref{subsec:learningFullObs} we specify the learner's learning objective when solving an open ad hoc teamwork problem under the proposed \ac{OSBG}.
 We then introduce the \ac{PO-OSBG} extension in Section \ref{sec:POOSBG}, and present the learning objectives when solving open ad hoc teamwork problems under partial observability in Section~\ref{sec:LearningObj}.